+4. Investment property - continued

-The Company's investment property, comprises of the properties above.
-Outlet 1 and 2 are currently in its shell form, whilst Outlet 3 and 4 are completed and being rented.
+As of 31 December 2017, the Company's investment property, comprises the following properties mentioned: Outlet 1 and 2 are currently in its shell form, whilst Outlet 3 and 4 are completed and being rented.
 Outlet 5 is temporarily being used as the Sales and Marketing office of the Company.
+In addition to the investment property recognized in 2017, as of 31 December 2018 the Company's investment property, comprised the following properties: Towers levels 1 to 7, Outlet 6 and 7 and the wellness center which are currently in its shell form.
+Of these properties, part of level 3 and levels 4 to 7 in the Towers, Outlet 7 and the Wellness Center are subject to leased agreements the rentals of which commence between 2019 and 2020.

-Property fair value measurements at 31 December 2017 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+Property fair value measurements at 31 December 2017 and at 31 December 2018 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The Company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2017.
+There were no transfers between different levels of the fair value hierarchy during the years ended 31 December 2017 and 31 December 2018.